 n reaching Auchope Cairn, from whichever direction, walkers will be greeted by two resident `stone men` poised silently high above the College Valley.
 These impressive cairns, when viewed from below, resemble walkers bending into the wind and when James Logan Mack stood here researching his 1924 book he observed that, “…….the O. S. surveyors have erected two cairns….”.
 For more than three-quarters of a century these monuments to those hardy surveyors stood resolutely against the elements high above the head of the remote College Valley.
 However, as the 21st century dawned they disappeared from view, their stone bones scattered across the lofty summit.
 Thankfully they have recently been rebuilt and once again guard this lonely place.

 What a lonely place this must have seemed to two Pennine Way walkers who were stranded in these wild Cheviot Hills, not long after leaving Auchope Cairn on the afternoon of the 15th April 2005.
 Believing the end of their 270 mile, near fortnight long journey to be only a matter of hours away, the pair headed northwards towards Kirk Yetholm and into rapidly deteriorating weather.
 In blizzard conditions route finding quickly became impossible and the decision was made to pitch their tent and to try and sit out the storm.
 Gale force winds piled snow against the tent forcing the sides inwards and dangerously bending the poles.
-After more than 12 hours inside the tent, and realising that they were in serious difficulties, the walkers finally used their mobile phone to make a potentially life saving 999 call.
+After more than 12 hours inside the tent, and realising that they were in serious difficulties, the walkers finally used their mobile phone to make a potentially life-saving 999 call.

 The Hawick police alerted the Borders Search and Rescue Unit who set off in search of the pair.
 Hampered first by severe flooding, forcing the rescue team to abandon their vehicle, and then by waist deep snow, 70 mile an hour winds and temperatures of -15°c the rescue team slowly made their way high into the hills heading for the walker`s last known location, Auchope Cairn.
 The walkers were eventually found nearly 5 hours after first making the 999 call and were both treated for hypothermia.
 After a difficult return journey, lasting 2½ hours and involving in the latter stages the use of a farm tractor, the rescuers and walkers arrived safely at Kirk Yetholm.
 The weather had been amongst some of the worst ever experienced during the month of April.

-It is in conditions such as these when mountain refuge huts come into their own.
+t is in conditions such as these when mountain refuge huts come into their own.
 In 1968 the 1st Battalion of the Black Watch constructed a small shelter hut just below the fence to the west of the summit of Auchope Cairn.
 This has long since disappeared and has been superseded by another, more substantial shelter known as the Stuart Lancaster Memorial Hut, which stands three quarters of a mile downhill on the col between the College and Cheviot Burns.
-This is the only such shelter on the Pennine Way between the hut at Yearning Saddle and Kirk Yetholm, a distance of some 19 miles.
+This is the only such shelter on the Pennine Way between a similar hut at Yearning Saddle and Kirk Yetholm, a distance of some 19 miles.

-It was suggested by respected outdoor writers John and Anne Nuttall, in their 1990 book `The Mountains of England and Wales ` that Auchope Cairn was named after a certain General Auchope who was killed in the Boer War.
+It was suggested by respected outdoor writers John and Anne Nuttall, in their 1990 book, `The Mountains of England and Wales ` that Auchope Cairn was named after a certain General Auchope who was killed in the Boer War.
 There appears to be no evidence to substantiate this assertion and, in fact, the name seems to have made a first mapped appearance more than 30 years before the start of the Boer War.

 One of Auchope Cairn`s `stone men`